Knott's Berry Farm

-The park began in 1923 as a roadside berry stand run by Walter Knott along State Route 39 in California.
-By the 1940s, a restaurant, several shops, and other attractions had been constructed on the property to entertain a growing number of visitors, including a replica ghost town.
+Walter and Cordelia Knott first settled in Buena Park in 1920.
+The park began as a roadside berry stand run by Walter Knott along State Route 39 in California.
+In 1941, the replica ghost town opened, paving the way for Knott’s Berry Farm to become a theme park.
+It was officially named Knott’s Berry Farm in 1947.
+By the 1940s, a restaurant, several shops, and other attractions had been constructed on the property to entertain a growing number of visitors.
 The site continued its transformation into a modern amusement park over the next two decades, and an admission charge was added in 1968.
-In 1997, the park was sold to Cedar Fair for $300 million, just two years after the Knott's food business was acquired by ConAgra, Inc. in 1995.
+In 1997, the park was sold to Cedar Fair for $300 million.
+Cedar Fair later merged with Six Flags in 2024.